ShaneGervais/ShaneGervais/README.md

 - 👋 Hi, I’m @ShaneGervais
 - 👀 I’m interested in Quantum optics, Quantum information and Computational physics
 - 🌱 I’m currently a masters student working on caracterizing a polarisation state using weak measurements
-- 💞️ I’m looking to collaborate on many various scientific research projects.
+- 💞️ I’m looking to collaborate on various scientific research projects.
 - 📫 How to reach me may reach me by email: shanegervais16@gmail.com

 <!---